Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 ### Maintaining Truthfulness

 Receiving our summarized analysis leads us to the final step of comparing the original support document to the prompting responses.
-This is necessary to ensure the language model (LM) completes the assigned task without excessive bias that would distort the original purpose.
+This is necessary to ensure the language model (LM) completes the assigned task without excessive bias that would yield an inaccurate response.